 Confused about training requirements?
 Check out the FAQ page (Personnel Training) or contact the Office of Research Integrity.

 Completion of the CITI training program is automatically recorded and can be verified by the UAF Office of Research Integrity.
 For individuals who have selected UAF as their participating institution in their CITI profile, verification records are accessible to both the individual and the UAF Office of Research Integrity.
-If you previously completed CITI courses while affiliated with another institution, you can allow the UAF ORI access to your records by logging into your CITI account and selecting the option to add an institutional affiliation.
-This will not remove your original institutional affiliation.
+If you previously completed CITI courses while affiliated with another institution, UAF ORI can access to your records.

 These training programs are very informative and may be required by certain funding agencies; however, UAF has NOT approved these as substitutes for the CITI training program to fulfill your human subject protections education requirement.